0-5788719150923125/vtx/README.md

 # mission

-To build a non-trivial, opinionated framework for human cloning experiments.
-Our goal is to standardize AGI (Adaptive Generative Interfaces) through small models, on commodity hardware (i.e. your desktop computer).
+To build a trivial, opinionated framework for human cloning experiments.
+Our goal is to standardize AGI (Adaptive Generative Interfaces) with a decentralized swarm of toy models, on commodity hardware (i.e. your desktop computer).

 # interface